jhb86253817/PIPNet/README.md

 This is the code of paper [Pixel-in-Pixel Net: Towards Efficient Facial Landmark Detection in the Wild](https://arxiv.org/abs/2003.03771).
 We propose a novel facial landmark detector, PIPNet, that is **fast**, **accurate**, and **robust**.
 PIPNet can be trained under two settings: (1) supervised learning; (2) generalizable semi-supervised learning (GSSL).
 With GSSL, PIPNet has better cross-domain generalization performance by utilizing massive amounts of unlabeled data across domains.

 <img src="images/speed.png" alt="speed" width="640px">
+Figure 1.
+Comparison to existing methods on speed-accuracy tradeoff, tested on WFLW full test set (closer to bottom-right corner is better).<br>

 <img src="images/detection_heads.png" alt="det_heads" width="512px">
+Figure 2.
+Comparison of different detection heads.<br>

 ## Installation
 1. Install Python3 and PyTorch >= v1.1